World Surfing Reserves is a partnership between Save The Waves and local communities.

 Once received, we will confirm receipt immediately, the letter will then be evaluated by WSR, and either a request for an application or a denial notification will be sent within three weeks of receiving the letter of inquiry.

 If the proposal meets the minimum World Surfing Reserves criteria, we will ask for a full application.
-Simply download and complete the WSR application.
+Simply download our PDF Application, then complete and send the finalized packet to firstname.lastname@example.org

 In the application, you’ll need to highlight how the location meets WSR criteria.